TITLE 8 SOCIAL SERVICES

 B. There shall be a designated license physician and dentist for each child so that a coordinated plan of care is assured.
 Foster parents shall obtain medical attention for any sick or injured child.
 Foster parents, in their role as an adjunct representative of state government, shall not rely solely on spiritual or religious healing for foster children.

-A. Parents shall assist PSD in meeting the child’s educational requirements, and in transporting the child to school he or she attended at the time of placement when necessary and reasonable.
+A. Foster parents shall assist PSD in meeting the child’s educational requirements, and in transporting the child to school he or she attended at the time of placement when necessary and reasonable.
 Foster parents shall ensure that the foster child attend school.
 Foster children may not be home schooled.

 B. Foster parents shall actively advocate for the foster child’s interest in the school setting, including seeking evaluations of the child’s abilities and placement in any special education programs appropriate to the child’s needs.
 Foster parents shall attend school conferences and activities when appropriate.
 Foster parents shall report significant educational information to PSD.